Research Policy Handbook

 C. Rare Exceptions Subject to the Approval of the Department Chair, School Dean and Dean of Research

 In addition to the foregoing, rare exceptions to the PI eligibility policy may be made at the discretion of the Dean of Research in unusual and non-recurring situations that meet a particular need or opportunity for the University.
 Such requests will be considered only for a specific project with a specific project period.
-Examples of rare exceptions that have been granted are: proposals submitted by visiting faculty members and other senior visitors for a limited period of time; proposals submitted by a faculty candidate selected by a department but not yet approved by the Provost, Advisory Board, and President; permission for administrators to submit proposals in support of a project in their area (e.g., the museum or the Stanford University Press); special cases of sponsored instruction; and situations where an Academic Council or MCL faculty investigator ceases to be available and it is necessary for the proposed PI to oversee an orderly phase out of a project.
+Examples of rare exceptions that have been granted are: proposals submitted by visiting faculty members and other senior visitors for a limited period of time; proposals submitted by a faculty candidate selected by a department but not yet approved by the Provost, Advisory Board, and President; permission for administrators to submit proposals in support of a project in their area (e.g., the museum or the Stanford University Press); special cases of sponsored instruction; and situations where an Academic Council or UML faculty investigator ceases to be available and it is necessary for the proposed PI to oversee an orderly phase out of a project.

-Requests for such exceptions should be made by a member of the Academic Council or MCL faculty on behalf of the proposed PI.
+Requests for such exceptions should be made by a member of the Academic Council or UML faculty on behalf of the proposed PI.
 Such requests are subject to the approval of the cognizant department chair, school dean, and the Dean of Research.

 In all cases, the following six criteria must be met: